Feeding Dogs with Pancreatitis

 Pancreatic digestive enzyme supplements have been reported to help some dogs with pancreatitis while fish body oils (such as salmon oil or EPA oil but not cod liver oil), can help to lower blood lipid levels which may reduce the workload on the pancreas.

-If your dog has suffered with pancreatitis, we would love to hear from you either in the comments section below or on The Pancreatitis Thread on the forum.
+If your dog has suffered with pancreatitis, we would love to hear from you in the comments section below.
 What worked and what didn't?
 How would you do things differently in the future?
 Please do let us know as your tips could make all the difference to other dog owners out there.